FreeYourSoul/FreExGraph/README.md

 ```

 ### Implement your own extension node

+Currently, GraphNode is an extension node provided by default by freexgraph.

 It is possible to create your own node that would contain other node (and thus custom their way of doing a visitation).
 For instance if you want to implement a taskgroup (a node that contains a list of task not linked with any other node in the graph).
 It would be possible.
 Here is a simple implentations of such a node.